 We get lots of calls every day.
 Here are some commonly asked questions we hear.

-Our Puppy Kindergarten, Beginning and Rally-O classes are $195 for six consecutive weeks.
-Our intermediate-level classes (Puppy Intermediate, Intermediate, Action & Distraction and Games & Tricks) are $170 for five weeks.
+Our Puppy Kindergarten, Beginning and Rally-O classes last for six consecutive weeks.
+Our intermediate-level classes (Puppy Intermediate, Intermediate, Action & Distraction and Games & Tricks) are five weeks long.
 Each weekly session lasts one hour, with the exception of the orientation (first class, without dogs) for Puppy K and Beginning, which can last up to 90 minutes.
-Prices are posted when you click the “enroll” button, and may be subject to change.

 You can register by clicking the “enroll” button on any class with space available.
 Payment is processed securely through PayPal.
 If a class is marked FULL, you can call to get on a waiting list.

 We have two training rooms.
 One has space for seven dogs and the other for nine.
 We are not able to over-book classes due to space limitations and quality control.
 If you see a class that’s full, please call to get on the waiting list.

 Yes, please.
 It’s easier for your dog to learn if you’re both on the same page.
 (And most of our clients agree that training their dogs is easier than training their partner!)

 Yes.
 All we ask is that your kids are under control at all times, and that they stay seated while not working your dog.
 Sometimes that means an extra adult to manage the kids while the other manages the dog.
 Generally speaking, kids age 8 and up can grasp the concepts and have good timing for training dogs, but they may need your help holding the leash and/or handling your dog (depending on size, strength, etc.) Because of liability issues, all minors (under the age of 18) must be accompanied by an adult.